omid/email_provider_validator/README.md

 ### Disposable Email Validation

-Enable the "disposable" feature to include functionality related to disposable/temporary email validation, e.g.: `temp-mail.org`.
+Enable the `disposable` feature to include functionality related to disposable/temporary email validation, e.g.: `temp-mail.org`.
 The module includes a pre-generated list of disposable email domains and the following functions are provided:

 - `is_disposable_domain`: Checks if the given domain is a disposable email domain.